kareemmahlees/NotionPy/README.md

-# auto-py-notion
+# NotionPy

-for creating,updating and querying databases and pages , auto-py-notion is a python module to help you integrete notion with your software/workflow
+for creating,updating and querying databases and pages , NotionPy is a python module to help you integrete notion with your software/workflow

 # installation